 Self-examination is another topic about which Suryomentaram elaborates.
-The Javanese term used here is mawas diri which means 'being mindful of one's self' (Bonneff and Crossley 1993, 57).
-In dealing with rasa, one must make a discernment critically about what becomes cause and effect, and also make a response in a way of tantum quantum under the principles: as needed (sabutuhe), as required (saperlune), as necessary (sacukupe), as should be (samestine), in an appropriate way (sakepenake), in a proper way (sabenere) (Suryomentaram et al. 1985a, Vol. I, 13).
-Dealing with 'fear of death' (rasa wedi mati), for example, one should react in a suitable manner; and accordingly medicine may be a necessary precondition (Suryomentaram et al. 1985a, Vol. I, 100).
+The Javanese term used here is mawas diri which means 'being mindful of one's self' (Bonneff and

+Crossley 1993, 57).
+In dealing with rasa, one must make a discernment critically about what becomes cause and effect, and also make a response in a way of tantum quantum under the principles: as needed (sabutuhe), as required (saperlune), as necessary (sacukupe), as should be (samestine), in an appropriate way (sakepenake), in a proper way (sabenere) (Suryomentaram 1985, Vol. I, 13).
+Dealing with 'fear of death' (rasa wedi mati), for example, one should react in a suitable manner; and accordingly medicine may be a necessary precondition (Suryomentaram 1985, Vol. I, 100).
 In turn, the discernment of rasa through self-examination will lead to self-transcendence along with liberation (rasa bebas), peacefulness (tentrem) and timelessness (langgeng).

-Closely linked to such ideas is Suryomentaram's view on self-awareness (Suryomentaram et al. 1985b, Vol. II, 52).
+Closely linked to such ideas is Suryomentaram's view on self-awareness (Suryomentaram 1985, Vol. II, 52).
 At this point, he distinguishes between 'self-centered ego' (aku kramadangsa) and 'true self' (aku sejati).
-The existence of self-centred ego appears like a slave who is subjected to a number of personal calculations with excessive interests, about which he classifies further into three main areas, namely material wealth (semat), positions or public recognition (drajat) and magical powers (kramat) (Suryomentaram et al. 1985b, Vol. II, 36-37).
-On the contrary, true self is characterised by the courage to step out from the self-interests.
-Selfawareness can be achieved by the practice of sharpening rasa for identifying which one becomes part of the self-centred ego and which one becomes part of the true self.
-The emphasis is, of course, on the true self.
+The existence of self-centered ego appears like a slave who is subjected to a number of personal calculations with excessive interests, about which he classifies further into three main areas, namely material wealth (semat), positions or public recognition (drajat) and magical powers (kramat) (Suryomentaram 1985, Vol. II, 36-37).
+On the contrary, true self is characterized by the courage to step out from the self-interests.
+Self-awareness can be achieved by the practice of sharpening rasa for identifying which one becomes part of the self-centered ego and which one becomes part of the true self.
+The emphasis is of course the true self.

-The process of self-growth from 'self-centered ego' to 'true self' follows four stages about which Suryomentaram calls with the term measurement (ukuran) (Darminta 1980, 69; Suryomentaram et al. 1985b, Vol. II, 36).
-The first is the stage in which human beings experience rasa but are very limited.
+The process of self-growth from 'self-centered ego' to 'true self' follows four stages about which Suryomentaram calls with the term measurement (ukuran) (Darminta 1980, 69; Suryomentaram 1985, Vol. II, 36).
+The first is the stage in which human beings experience rasa but very limited.
 The most dominant characteristic in this stage is sensory perception.
-In the second stage, rasa is already developed yet accompanied by inadequate comprehension.
+In the second stage, rasa is already developed, yet accompanied by inadequate comprehension.
 As a result, mistakes often take place.
 In the third stage, rasa is already developed but merely directed to self-interests.
 The fourth is the stage in which human beings experience rasa with adequate comprehension in such a way that it transcends the ego and goes beyond self-interests.